 Order.
 Before the hon.
 Gentleman gives way, let me say that I am grateful to him for making brief remarks, which have gone on for more than 12 minutes.

 I am grateful to the hon.
 Gentleman for giving way.
-He has given his analysis of the equalisation, but does he find it ironic that the women who were told that they had to work for an additional 18 months were given only 5 years to sort out that problem, but the men who were asked to work an additional 12 months were given 7 years to plan for that change?
+He has given his analysis of the equalisation, but does he find it ironic that the women who were told that they had to work for an additional 18 months were given only five years to sort out that problem, but the men who were asked to work an additional 12 months were given seven years to plan for that change?

 The hon.
 Gentleman makes a good point.
 Having spoken to women in my constituency, I understand the stress and difficulty that this change has caused.
 However, is clear that any attempt to reverse the policy would be extraordinarily expensive.